samuelOsarfo/hdjmtTest/README.md

 # Structure of ExampleData

-The example data provided with the package.
-The data contains:
+The example data provided with the package contains:

 - `M`: A 200x2000 matrix of mediators generated using the compound symmetry covariance structure to introduce high correlation among the mediators.
-Only the first 8 mediators are active.
+Only the first 8 mediators are active/significant.
 - `y`: A vector of length 200 representing outcomes.
 - `x`: A vector of length 200 representing exposures.
 - `alp_vec`: A parameter vector of length 200 that relates the exposure variable to the mediators.
 The first 8 values are `-0.5127127, 0.6597036, 0.6756640, 0.5235137, 0.9305369, -0.9827865, -0.8941141, -0.9230220`
   with the rest being zeros.
-- `beta_vec`:A parameter vector of length 200 that relates the mediators to the outcome variable.
+- `beta_vec`: A parameter vector of length 200 that relates the mediators to the outcome variable.
 The first 12 values are `-0.8033093, 0.9360975, 0.8185305, -0.7951502, -0.8783739, 0.8940459, -0.6911509, -0.8524771, -0.6812097, -0.8285034, -0.5986530, -0.9639383`
   with the rest being zeros.